Bird trapping: Trapping techniques

 Almost all traps involve the use of food, water or decoys to attract birds within range and a mechanism for restricting the movement, injuring or killing birds that come into range.
 Food, water, decoy birds and call playback may be used to bring birds to the trap.
 The use of chemical sprays on crops or food can have more widespread effects and are not usually included in trapping techniques although there are some capture techniques that make use of bait with stupefying agents.
 The mechanism can be physical and non-lethal like a noose that tightens around the leg or lethal like in deadfall traps.
 Lethal techniques have been used for the control of birds considered as pests or can be used in the capture of birds for food.
 Traps can vary in their design to capture individual birds or large flocks and are adapted according to the habitat and behaviour of the birds.
 Trapping is regulated in most countries and needs to be operated by trained research personnel and failure to follow precautions can lead to injury or death of birds.

 Trap door traps

 Introduced in 2011, trap door traps are humane box traps with a spring-loaded lid and feeding platform.
 The trap attracts target birds to feed and is triggered when the bird steps on a perch.
 The trap then drops the bird via gravity into a quiet, comfortable space until they are ready for live removal and relocation.
 There is no stress to the bird – no part of the trap makes contact nor does a human touch.
 These traps offer flexibility in bait and attraction techniques, can be outfitted with an internal catch bag for bird removal, and some include a means to send a notification to a phone or remote operator that a bird has been captured.
-Trap door traps are most often used for relocating small birds that have entered public buildings and structures such as warehouses, atrium and airport terminals.
+Trap door traps are most often used for relocating small birds that have entered public buildings and structures such as warehouses, atriums and airport terminals.